- June 27, 2022

 If you win your lemon law claim, you can choose a legal remedy.
 These include:

 You can compel the manufacturer to repurchase your vehicle, including taxes and registration fees.
 If you financed the vehicle, the manufacturer will refund the payments and down payment, and pay off the loan.

 You can compel the manufacturer to replace your vehicle with a similar make and model and take possession of the lemon.
 The manufacturer will pay the registration and taxes on the new vehicle, but you will not receive a refund of fees or finance charges paid on the original vehicle.

 Choose Neale & Fhima to represent you

 Electric cars are fun and are definitely the wave of the future.
 If, however, you purchased an EV that has chronic defects, then you’re probably frustrated and at your wit’s end.
-The lemon law attorneys at Neale & Fhima may offer a legal solution.
+The trusted trusted lemon law lawyer at Neale & Fhima may offer a legal solution.
+In addition to lemon law cases, our team also includes skilled accident claim lawyers who can assist in other areas of law.
 We’ve represented thousands of clients in lemon law cases and have an outstanding 99% success rate with these claims.
 You can read what our satisfied clients have to say.
 To find out more about how we can help, call us at 888-407-2955.